actuarialcat/IMOM/README.md

 The anaylst is based on US common stock data from 1965 to 2019 on CRSP.

 First, the table shows the result of strategy benchmarked against the 5-factor model for in-sample data.
-It shows that the strategy generates a sognificantly positive alpha, which means the it
+It shows that the strategy generates a signficantly positive alpha, which means the it can be used to beat the market.

 <img src="./Pictures/IMOM%20Factors.png" height=350>